Jeznar/GitRepo/Spells/2nd_Level/README.md

 AE's implementation requires an acror named **Spiritual Weapon** to exist which will be summoned by a world macro named **AE_Companion_Macro(Spiritual Weapon)**.
 I have modified the macro to rename the summoned token, prefixing the standard name with the name of the owner.
 The summoned weapon can then be used to *attack* having had its modifiers adjusted to the summoner.

-The part I don;t like is the appearance of a selection dialog with exactly one choice.
+The part I don't like is the appearance of a selection dialog with exactly one choice.
 I expect I can fix that to not appear, but I haven't invested the time.

 ![spiritual-weapon](Spiritual_Weapon/Spiritual_Weapon.gif)